 Three-year-old’s escape shows us parenting woes are the same, whether you’re a politician or not.

-Mums all around the world welcomed New Zealand Prime Minister Jacinda Ardern into the motherhood club three years ago when she became the second elected head of government to give birth in office.
+Mums all around the world welcomed Jacinda Ardern into the motherhood club in 2018 when, as New Zealand prime minister, she became the second elected head of government to give birth in office.

-Then last week, the Prime Minister’s parenting struggles were once again put on display for the whole world when now three-year-old Neve interrupts her Facebook Live.
+Then in the height of the COVID-19 crisis in November 2021, the ex-prime minister’s parenting struggles were once again put on display for the whole world when the then-three-year-old Neve interrupts her Facebook Live.